LimesKey/LimesKey/README.md

 <h2 align-"left">About Me</h2>
 I'm a high school student located in Ontario, Canada interested in electrical engineering and software development.
 I've done a lot of really cool projects over the years, I hope you check them out in my git repos and commits.
 <br></br>

-I enjoy working with a variety of tools to help me, including,
+I work with a collection of tools in my work, check them out
 |  |         Technologies   |             |
 | ---------- | ---------- | ----------- |
 | Powershell   | Cloudflare | Linux Mint       |